dcalenzani/AcaCrawler/README.md

 ## Requirements
 For AcaCrawler to work, you'll need to install python and some dependencies.
 - Python 3.10 (or above)
-	- PyQt 5
+- PyQt 5 (only if you wish to work on the UI/experimental version)
 - BeautifulSoup

 We are working on an UI solution that will be distributed online when reaches test level.